-- Choose the design carefully and ensure that it suits with your outfit.
+- Choose the design carefully and ensure that it suits your outfit.

 2. Boat Neckline

 As is evident from the name, this neckline is in the very shape of a boat.
-The neckline passes by the collarbones and taper towards the shoulders from the back and front.
+The neckline passes by the collarbones and tapers towards the shoulders from the back and front.

 - It enhances the shoulders by virtually broadening them.

 - It is good for small busted women.

 - It is not a great choice for the broad chested woman as they will look broader.